georgerahul24/Elsa/README.md

 ## Overview

-**Elsa 3.0** is a sophisticated personal assistant designed to leverage the latest advancements in language models and web scraping technologies.
-Utilizing the LLAMA 3 language model (LLM) as its backbone, Elsa 3.0 offers intelligent support and seamless integration with various online resources to enhance productivity and user experience.
-The current release focuses on core functionalities, with plans for expanded features in the pipeline.
+**Elsa 3.0** is a simple personal assistant designed to leverage the latest advancements in language models and web scraping technologies.
+Utilizing the LLAMA 3 language model (LLM) as its backbone, Elsa 3.0 offers intelligent support and is a versatile and intelligent system designed to enhance your decision-making process across various domains.
+Combining recommendations for books and products with the ability to summarize PDFs, this tool provides comprehensive support for discovering new reads, finding the best deals, and quickly understanding documents.

 ## Features